-The Company's operations are conducted in Canada and are in the pre-operational stage in Australia.
+The Company's operations are conducted in Canada and Australia.

 Social and Environmental Policies

 The Company has a training program for all new employees that includes health and safety.
 The Facilities team also performs internal audits and identifies areas where improvement is needed.